Bibliographic Services Division (BSD)

-- I would like to apply for a job as an abstract writer for MEDLINE.
+- How can I apply for a job as an abstract writer for MEDLINE?

-- I would like to apply for a job as a translator with the Index Section.
+- How can I apply for a job as a translator with the Index Section?

-MEDLINE is the product of many information specialists at the National Library of Medicine: serials librarians who obtain journal subscriptions and check in the individual journal issues; indexers--biomedical subject specialists--who analyze the subject content of articles and describe concepts that are discussed, using the Medical Subject Headings (MeSH®) controlled vocabulary; and computer and information specialists who develop and maintain the retrieval system.
+MEDLINE is the product of many information specialists at the National Library of Medicine: serials librarians who obtain journal subscriptions and check in the individual journal issues; data review specialists who assure the quality of all supplied and created bibliographic citations; biomedical subject specialists who analyze the subject content of articles and index the concepts that are discussed, using the Medical Subject Headings (MeSH) controlled vocabulary; and computer and information specialists who develop and maintain the various systems, including the retrieval system.
 Every journal issue and article cited in MEDLINE has been reviewed and inspected by many individuals.

 Bibliographic citations in MEDLINE are currently created by two different methods.
 Many journal publishers supply NLM with citation and abstract data electronically, tagged with XML (Extensible Markup Language) codes to identify different data elements.
-Other journals are input with a combination of optical character recognition and keystroking.
-Even the citations that are received electronically may require a considerable amount of human intervention to add supplementary data and to make other data uniform.
+Article citations from print journals for which data are not supplied are created with a combination of optical character recognition (OCR) and keystroking.
+Citations that are received electronically may still require a considerable amount of human intervention to add supplementary data and to make other data uniform.

-When authors consult the Medical Subject Headings, they may select terms that are general, whereas NLM's policy for indexing is to use the most specific terms possible.
-If authors wish to retrieve their articles by their preferred terminology, they should ensure that these words appear in the title or abstract, where they will be searchable as text words.
-Authors may also wish to ask their publishers about including a separate list of author keywords in article citations.
+If authors wish their articles to be retrieved by their preferred terminology, they should ensure that these words appear in the title or abstract, where they will be searchable as text words.

-Publication Types such as "letter" or "editorial" are determined by the style or section heading used by the journal.
-"Letter" is assigned both to routine letters to the editor as well as to lengthier articles if the journal labels them as "scientific correspondence" or similar caption.
+PTs such as "letter" or "editorial" are determined by the style or section heading used by the journal.
+"Letter" is assigned to routine letters to the editor as well as to lengthier articles if the journal labels them as "scientific correspondence" or similar caption.
 Likewise, some journals label lead articles as "editorial," while others reserve this caption for expressions of opinion.
-NLM follows the journal's practice, and assigns the Publication Type "editorial" rather than "journal article" in both these cases.
+NLM follows the journal's practice and assigns the PT "editorial" rather than "journal article" in both these cases.
 A "classical article" is one that has been reprinted by a journal because of its significance; NLM makes no independent determination of an article's "classical" status.

 A published item may be assigned more than one PT.
-For instance, the default PT is "journal article."
-A journal article, however, may also be a "review" or a "randomized controlled trial."
+The default PT is "journal article"; however, a journal article may also be a "review" or a "randomized controlled trial."
 Certain PTs never co-occur.
-For instance, an item cannot be both a journal article and a letter, an editorial, or news.
+For instance, an item cannot be both a journal article and letter, editorial, or news item.

-Publication Types should not be confused with Main Headings (MH) or descriptors, although many PTs have a corresponding MH.
-PTs describe the form of a article; MHs describe its contents.
+PTs should not be confused with Main Headings (MHs) or descriptors, although many PTs have a corresponding MH.
+PTs describe the form of an article; MHs describe its contents.

-NLM does not re-index articles as new vocabulary is added to MeSH.
-New terms are transparently linked to old terms as they are added so that searchers using new terms will retrieve the older citations.
+NLM does not re-index articles as new terms are added to the MeSH vocabulary.
+New terms are transparently linked to existing terms as they are added so that searchers using the new terms will retrieve the older citations.

-Electronic, or online journals, come in two basic types.
-Those titles that are online only and those that are published both in online and print formats.
+Electronic, or online, journals come in two basic types: journals that are online only and those that are published both in online and print formats.
 Of the latter, many titles have identical content in both formats; some have content unique to the electronic medium.
-NLM indexes from the online version when the journal is an electronic-only title or has additional, electronic-only articles not found in the print version.
 The ISSN that displays on the MEDLINE citation reflects the version of the title from which NLM indexes the issue (print or online).
-A list of MEDLINE journals indexed from the online version is available at (http://www.nlm.nih.gov/bsd/journals/online.html)
+Currently, about 81% of journals indexed for MEDLINE are indexed from the online version; a list of these journals is available at http://www.nlm.nih.gov/bsd/journals/online.html.

-Indexers are trained in principles of MEDLINE indexing, using the Medical Subject Headings (MeSH) controlled vocabulary as part of individualized training provided onsite at NLM in Bethesda, Maryland.
-The initial part of the training is based on an online training module (that is partially available to the public at http://www.nlm.nih.gov/bsd/indexing/index.html), followed by a period of practice indexing that must also be completed at the Library.
+Indexers are trained in principles of MEDLINE indexing, using the Medical Subject Headings (MeSH) controlled vocabulary as part of individualized training.
+The initial part of the training is based on an online training module (partially available to the public at http://www.nlm.nih.gov/bsd/indexing/index.html), followed by a period of practice indexing.
 NLM does not accept other indexing training programs as a substitute.

-About three percent of MEDLINE indexing is performed by indexers at the International MEDLARS® Centers in Sweden, China, and Brazil.
+About 1% of MEDLINE indexing is performed by indexers at the International MEDLARS Centers in Sweden and Brazil.

 Indexing vacancies at the National Library of Medicine are filled competitively.
 Any such vacancy is listed on NLM's Web site.
 Indexers generally are classified as Technical Information Specialists, in the GS-1412 job series.
 The normal career ladder goes from GS-9 to GS-12.